mmgul562/Pseudo-Code-Like-Interpreter/README.md

 </details>

 ### Control Structures

 - If-else: `if condition then ... [else ...] stop`
-- For loop: `for i in n..m[:s] do ... stop` or `for key in dict do ... stop`
+- For loop: `for i in n..m[:s] do ... stop` or `for element in container do ... stop`
 - While loop: `while condition do ... stop`

 <details><summary>Details</summary>

-1. All control structures can be continued in the next lines after their starting keyword, without the use of `\` The input will stop after the outermost `stop` keyword was passed
+1. (Shell) All control structures can be continued in the next lines after their starting keyword, without the use of `\` The input will stop after the outermost `stop` keyword was passed

 ```